sam-cogan/mcp-workshops/docs/azure-devops.md

 ## Production Use

-For ease of use in this workshop, we will be running the MCP server locally using Stdio, and will authenticate using a PAT token.
-This is suitable for a single user to get familiar with using the MCP server.
+For ease of use in this workshop, we will be running the MCP server locally using Stdio,  This is suitable for a single user to work locally with the MCP server.

-If you want to roll out the use of this MCP server to a larger group of people in production, you may want to look at running the server remotely using SSE or HTTP Streaming, and authenticating using a Managed Identity or Service Principal.
+Currently the Azure DevOps MCP server is in preview, and does not support running remotely using SSE or HTTP Streaming.

 ## Module Sections